Justin Turner Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Angels pitching staff ranks 23rd in the league.
+- The Angels pitching staff is 20th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Angels' 3.70 team ERA ranks fifth among all league pitching staffs.
+- The Angels' 3.52 team ERA ranks fifth across all league pitching staffs.

-- The Angels will look to Sandoval (1-0) in his third start this season.
+- The Angels will send Anderson (1-0) to the mound to make his third start of the season.

-- The lefty last pitched on Saturday against the Toronto Blue Jays, when he threw six innings, allowing one earned run while giving up six hits.
+- In his most recent time out on Sunday, the lefty threw 4 2/3 innings against the Toronto Blue Jays, giving up five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.